Mattzobricks/MattzoControllers/src/MTC4BT/docs/Remote.md

     type:    loco, switch, signal, output
     ledcolour: (names from enum.h)
 ```
-In list mode, the first item is default selected (after the data is collected from rocrail)
+In list mode, the first item is default selected (after the data is collected from Rocrail)

+In `Loop()` the ESP tries to get a list of locomotives of the current plan, if not it tries again every 10 seconds, until it gets one.

+In the `init` of the remote it sets the colour of the remote, and if it is a locomotive also `currentLC` and sets `initiated` to false, meaning this item has no locomotive info.

 ### Implementation hints for parsePortValueSingleMessage() port A and port B